andkrau/NuanceResurrection/Readme.txt

 version 0.6.6:
-Implement (bi)linear address mirroring properly and enable it Optimize (bi)linear memory reads, and some memory stores
+Implement (bi)linear address mirroring properly and enable it Optimize (bi)linear memory reads, and some memory stores Optimize DMA transfers (especially all that are triggered by T3K) Fix missing 0x7F mask for shifts in certain mul/shift ops when using the dynamic recompiler Implement BDMA_Type8_Read_0 which fixes Space Invaders 'Overlay' play mode

 01/04/2024 version 0.6.5:
 Fix loading of nuance.cfg when drag and drop is used